Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-We plot each of the terms contributing to $N_{\rm tot}(x,\nu_{r},n(\nu_{r}),\xi)$ in Fig. \ref{fig:NoiseNumber_comparison}, using the same parameters as Fig. \ref{fig:psivalue}, for three different values of $\xi$: $\xi=1/\xi^{\rm opt}$, $\xi=1$, $\xi=\xi^{\rm opt}$.
+To further demonstrate the effect of matching parameter $\xi$ on the noise, we plot each of the terms contributing to $N_{\rm tot}(x,\nu_{r},n(\nu_{r}),\xi)$ in Fig. \ref{fig:NoiseNumber_comparison}, using the same parameters as Fig. \ref{fig:psivalue}.
+We display plots for three different values of $\xi$: $\xi=1/\xi^{\rm opt}$, $\xi=1$, $\xi=\xi^{\rm opt}$.
 We group together the thermal and zero-point fluctuation noise (blue curve).
 The imprecision curve (green) is not visible because of the overlap with the backaction (red).
 The sum of these three curves gives the total noise number (magenta).
-As indicated in (\ref{eq:NoiseNumbert_QLamp_detuning}), the on-resonance noise number is invariant under the transformation $\xi \rightarrow 1/\xi$, so the total noise number should not change between the cases $\xi=1/\xi^{\rm opt}$ (top panel) and $\xi=\xi^{\rm opt}$ (bottom panel).
-This is observed in Fig. \ref{fig:NoiseNumber_comparison}, where the on-resonance noise number is approximately $75$, which is 50\% worse than the noise matched case $\xi^{i}=1$ (middle panel).
-This is consistent with equation (\ref{eq:psimax_opt}) and corresponds to an on-resonance SNR which is 2/3 worse for the optimally-matched case than for the noise-matched case.
+As indicated in (\ref{eq:NoiseNumbert_QLamp_detuning}), the on-resonance noise number is invariant under the transformation $\xi \rightarrow 1/\xi$, so it should not change between the cases $\xi=1/\xi^{\rm opt}$ (top panel) and $\xi=\xi^{\rm opt}$ (bottom panel).
+This is observed in Fig. \ref{fig:NoiseNumber_comparison}, where the on-resonance noise number is approximately $75$, which is 50\% worse than the noise matched case $\xi=1$ (middle panel).
 As $\xi$ increases, we observe the stretching of the imprecision and backaction noise profiles, which in turn, stretches the profile of total noise number.
-(The total noise number is offset vertically from the amplifier noise by the thermal noise, which is approximately constant for frequencies close to resonance $|\nu-\nu_{r}| \ll \nu_{r}$.)
-The sensitivity bandwidth corresponds to the range of detunings for which the frequency-dependent contribution to amplifier noise accounts for less than one-half of the total, or equivalently, the range of detunings for which the total noise is less than twice its on-resonance value.
 Due to the stretching, whereas the sensitivity bandwidth (region between dash-dotted black lines in Fig. \ref{fig:NoiseNumber_comparison}) corresponds to detunings $|x| \lessapprox \sqrt{3}$ for $\xi=1/\xi^{\rm opt}$ and $|x| \lessapprox 14$ for $\xi=1$, the sensitivity bandwidth corresponds to the much wider $|x| \lessapprox 173$ for $\xi=\xi^{\rm opt}$.
-We see that the optimally matched resonator compensates for a small, order unity penalty in on-resonance noise number with a parametrically larger sensitivity bandwidth, yielding the maximum integrated sensitivity.
+We see that the optimally matched resonator compensates for a small, order-unity penalty in on-resonance noise number with a parametrically larger sensitivity bandwidth, yielding the maximum integrated sensitivity.